The best hotels in Mendoza

 Hotel Termas Cacheuta at $160-220/night is the only hotel right at the thermal complex.
 It's classified Family Friendly for good reason. the pools vary in temperature from 28°C to 42°C, and the setting in the gorge feels completely removed from the city.
 Book Sunday through Thursday to avoid weekend crowds and save $20-40/night.

-Mendoza's best neighborhoods
+Mendoza's best hotel regions

 Start in Mendoza City if it's your first trip. everything else radiates out from here.
 But if you're here for wine, get yourself to Luján de Cuyo or Valle de Uco and skip the city entirely.